-2 The tables above exclude approximately \$11,880 thousand and \$16,450 thousand of net receivables due to the Master Trust for the Plan years ended December 31, 2015 and 2014, respectively.
+The tables above exclude approximately \$11,880 thousand and \$16,450 thousand of net receivables due to the Master Trust for the Plan years ended December 31, 2015 and 2014, respectively.

-Master Trust's exposure to the underlying instrument held or offset the fair value of other fund investments.
+Futures Contracts.
+The Master Trust uses fixed income and equity index futures contracts to manage exposure to the market.
+Buying futures tends to increase the Master Trust's exposure to the underlying instrument.
+Selling futures tends to decrease the Master Trust's exposure to the underlying instrument held or offset the fair value of other fund investments.
 Futures contracts are valued at the last settlement price at the end of each day on the exchange upon which they are traded.

 Upon entering into a futures contract, the Master Trust is required to deposit either in cash or securities an amount (initial margin) equal to a certain percentage of the nominal value of the contract.
 Pursuant to the futures contract, the Master Trust agrees to receive from or pay to the Futures Commission Merchant (FCM) an amount of cash equal to the daily fluctuation in the value of the futures contract.
-Such receipts or payments are known as "variation margin" which are generally settled daily and are included in the net appreciation on fair value of investments.
+Such receipts or payments are known as "variation margin" which are generally settled daily and are included in the net appreciation/(depreciation) on fair value of investments.
 The Master Trust will record a variation margin receivable or payable in the Master Trust net assets for variation margins which have not yet been paid at the end of the year.